 Some students may choose not to be identified online.
 Make sure you outline that they may have a non-identifying username or call sign but that you need to be notified about which one is theirs.
 In this manner a student can feel more protected in asking or answering questions without the added stress of embarrassment.
 Remember, this is a FERPA issue.

 Similar to in-class clicker use, a common strategy involves letting students ask or answer questions using communicative technology.
 Using this technique provides students additional routes of input that normally aren’t addressed via hand-raising or calling out loud.
 As an added benefit it also allows you to provide some anonymity for your students, which may contribute to more fluid conversation without embarrassment.

 Unless you’re supplying them, not everyone will have the same device.
 Even if they do, there’s little chance they’ll all be completely compatible with each other.
 Try to strike a balance with apps or features that are readily available across multiple platforms.
 For instance, Google Voice has apps available for iOS and Android, but also can be accessed over any web browser.

 Some students may feel that using a particular app, service, or device is legitimately objectionable.
-Most of the time it is within their right to do so - you cannot force them to use something which isn’t required for the course upfront.
-For these cases be sure you have a suitable alternative which will engage them on a similar level.
+Most of the time it is within their right to do so: you cannot force them to use something that isn’t required for the course upfront.
+For these cases, be sure you have a suitable alternative that will engage them on a similar level.